|

 RMCN is a Credit Services Organization that specializes in Credit Restoration and Education.
 I started developing this credit restoration process in late 1997, after I too had credit problems.
 After settling all of my bad debts, I realized that these settled accounts were still on my credit report and affecting it in a negative way.
 After reviewing Federal and State Laws and Statutes, including the Fair Credit Reporting Act and the Fair Debt Collection Practices Act, I realized that many of the accounts on my credit report contained inaccuracies.
 I then started investigating the creditors and the credit reporting agencies.
 I demanded that they either verify the information that they had reported as 100% accurate or DELETE it!
 Over the next few months I was astonished with the inaccuracies that had surfaced and were subsequently DELETED.
-Over the next several years I helped many friends and family members get several items DELETED including: BANKRUPTCIES, TAX LIENS, JUDGEMENTS, SLOW PAYMENTS, CHARGE-OFFS, FORECLOSURES and COLLECTION ACCOUNTS.
+Over the next several years I helped many friends and family members get several items DELETED including: BANKRUPTCIES, TAX LIENS, JUDGMENTS, SLOW PAYMENTS, CHARGE-OFFS, FORECLOSURES and COLLECTION ACCOUNTS.
 After seeing the results that I achieved for them, I realized that I could help anyone with credit issues.

 After living with less than perfect credit for a period of time, I know what it is like not being able to use credit as a financial tool.
 I want to assist as many people as possible to regain this vital tool for life, GOOD CREDIT.
-You do not have to live with bad credit.
+You do not have to live with inaccurate bad credit.
 We will help you improve your credit rating by improving the accuracy of your credit report and educate you on how to maintain your restored credit.

 Doug Parker